-She suggests not just primacy of sexual desire in a relationship but also primacy over other components (getting along, being married for 30 years, raising three kids together, warmth, affection, duty, loyalty).
+She insists not only on the primacy of sexual desire in a relationship but also primacy over all the other components she's listed (getting along, being married for 30 years, raising three kids together, warmth, affection, duty, loyalty)?!

 She insists that all these components even combined still do not constitute love, they represent a mere relationship and that “a relationship is all that most of us will ever experience”.

-But if a relationship is consistently accompanied by warmth, affection, loyalty, sacrifice, selflessness it strongly suggests the presence of love.
+But if a relationship is consistently accompanied by warmth, affection, loyalty, sacrifice, selflessness, it strongly suggests the presence of love.
 Together, they’re much more than a mere relationship, one that's beyond transaction or utility.
-They fulfill and complete both – the one who loves and the one who is loved.
+Together, they fulfil and complete both – the one who loves and the one who is loved.

 These components or qualities of love can’t be found, can’t be felt if love were absent.

 A bit like fire.
 Fire is not light, any more than light is fire.
 But can fire really exist without giving off light?
 Or warmth?